 Graduate students are also welcome to perform research alongside myself or the undergraduate researchers.
 Some graduate students are able to participate in an independent study, titled Cultural Studies and Cultural Change, to learn about the projects, theories, and approaches of Cultural Studies while assisting with the weekly work of the Collaborative.
 They can also work with undergraduate researchers and receive authorship credit on the studies the Collaborative produces.

 The following studies come from collaborative work with students designed to explicitly research issues related to the cultural life of South Carolina residents.
 This work was performed as part of COMM3990 or COMM8990.

 Gilmore, J.N. and Troutman, B. (2020).
 Articulating infrastructure to water: Agri-culture and Google’s South Carolina data center.
 International Journal of Cultural Studies. https://doi.org/10.1177/1367877920913044

 Gilmore, J.N., Troutman, B., Kenney, K., DePuy, M., Engel, J., Freed, K., Campbell, S., and Garrigan, S. (under review).
 Stuck in a cul-de-sac of care: Therapy Assistance Online and the remediation of mental health services.

 A critical platform study of telepsychology services for undergraduate students at Clemson University.
 We assess the affordances and limitations of remediating counseling through digital platforms, and demonstrate the significant shortcomings of generalizing care through self-guided modules.
 I would be glad to provide a working copy of this paper upon request.
 It is currently under review.

 Gilmore, J.N. and DuRant, M. (forthcoming from Surveillance and Society).
 Emergency infrastructure and locational extraction: Problematizing computer assisted dispatch systems as public good.

 A study on how emergency response systems blur with surveillance through the monitoring, extraction, and storage of location data.
 Specifically focuses on Charleston, SC’s partnership with cloud-based dispatch system RapidDeploy.
 Demonstrates the limitations on current reporting about how data collection works and advocates for more precise reporting on the articulations between emergency response and data surveillance.
-I would be glad to provide a working copy of this paper upon request.
-It is currently under review.
+I would be glad to provide a pre-print proof of this paper upon request.
+It is forthcoming.